Avalon Psychotherapy Associates

 Our therapists work with body and mind.
 This allows for deeper healing and transformation.
 Our approach is brain-based, holistic, and non-pathologizing.

 Group experiences offer powerful opportunities for healing.
-Through deep experiences of belonging, shame resolution, and skills development, our support groups provide members with welcome relief and resolution.
+Through deep experiences of belonging, shame resolution, and skills development, our support groups, classes, and workshops provide members with knowledge, skills, and shared healing experiences.

 Who We Serve

 We welcome all genders ages 16 and older.